Spring Lawn Care Tips for Jackson, MS

 The best grass types for Mississippi, including Jackson lawns, are warm-season grasses such as Bermudagrass and Zoysiagrass.
 These grasses spread naturally once it warms up, so heavy overseeding isn’t necessary.
 However, small bare spots from winter damage or foot traffic need attention.

-What to do: Rake out dead grass and loosen the soil.
+What to do: Rake dead grass and loosen the soil.
 Add a light layer of topsoil if needed.
 Lightly seed only bare patches.
 For shady spots, a shade-tolerant grass like fescue can work, but avoid overseeding the whole yard.

 When to do it: Late March through April, once soil temperatures rise and the grass starts active spring growth.

 This timing gives warm-season grasses the best chance to fill in naturally.
 Warm‑season grasses often go dormant or grow slowly in early spring.
-If you try to overseed or reseed too aggressively, the lawn might not fill in properly
+If you try to overseed or reseed too aggressively, your lawn might not fill in properly

-4. Aerate Compact Soil Before the Growing Season Begins
+4. Aerate Compact Soil

 Infographic about before and after effects of aeration